nathan-wintroub/pr-risk-scorer/README.md

 ---

-*Built in 5 days as a demonstration of retrieval-augmented code review — the core mechanic behind Entelligence's AEI system.*
+*Built in 2 days as a demonstration of retrieval-augmented code review —*